sydneymasterson/soundscape2020spring/README.md

 ### Baseline Criteria
 For a minimum grade of B, all projects for this unit must…
-* Contain at least 1 minute of original recordings by you or your classmates.
-* Contain at least one sound originally recorded by you.
+* Play for 2-4 minutes
 * Have three layers (tracks) of sound overlapping at least once in the file
-* Play for 2-4 minutes
 * Have something change from the beginning to the end of the piece
+* Export a playable ("rendered") .mp3 file
+* Contain at least one sound originally recorded by you
+* Contain at least one sound not recorded by you, but which you have permission (e.g. CC license, fair use, etc) to use

 ### Aspirational Inspirations
-To target (but not guarantee) a grade above a B, the best projects for this unit may… _(to be determined together on Thursday, 2019-09-12)_
+To target (but not guarantee) a grade above a B, the best projects for this unit may… _(to be determined together on Thursday, 2020-01-23)_

 <!--
 Possible additional constraints
 * Use only sound effects (no speech)
-* Use at least one sound longer than 25 seconds and at least one sound shorter than 5 seconds -->
+* Use at least one sound longer than 25 seconds and at least one sound shorter than 5 seconds
+* Contain at least 1 minute of original recordings by you or your classmates.
+-->